scikit-optimize/scikit-optimize/README.md

 ## PyPi
 If you have not packaged before check out https://packaging.python.org/tutorials/packaging-projects/ To upload a new version to PyPi do the following:
+* Remove old build.
-* Change version number in setup.py
+* Change version number in setup.py.
 * run `python3 setup.py sdist bdist_wheel`
 * run `python3 -m twine upload dist/*`